Pink Lake (Western Australia): History

 Historically Pink Lake was the terminal lake in the Lake Warden wetland system, where water from the central suite of lakes (Wheatfield, Woody and Windabout) and Lake Warden would periodically flush into Pink Lake, bringing accumulated salts into the environment.

 Increasing salt concentrations combined with decreasing water levels from evaporation during summer trigger the appearance of the pink hue that can be seen in lakes across the country.
 Pink Lake lost its connection to Lake Warden and the eastern lakes with the construction of the railway line and South Coast Highway.

 Commercial salt mining, which began in 1896 and ceased in 2007 reduced salt levels in the lake.
 Further reductions to the lake's salt concentration was caused by freshwater entering the system, through a combination of surface water inflow and increased groundwater inflow due to clearing in the catchment area associated with nearby subdivisions.

 Salt Production

-Prior to salt production the lake's environment was investigated in the 1980s.
+Prior to salt production, the lake's environment was investigated in the 1980s.
 Table salt is produced in solar ponds at the eastern end of the lake.
-The company WA Salt Supply produce water softening salt, coarse salt and sheepskin salt at the Esperance site.
+The company WA Salt Supply produces water softening salt, coarse salt and sheepskin salt at the Esperance site.
 The salt is kiln dried, crushed and bagged at the site before being distributed.